CALLOS

 The project “Open Laboratory for the Conservation of Athens antiquities with LASER and LIDAR technologies”, acronym CALLOS (Conservation of Athens antiquities with Laser and Lidar technologies Open to Science and public), was included in the National Scope Action of NSRF/NRFNEK “Open Innovation in Culture” in 2020, with the Ephorate of Antiquities of Athens City (EFAPA), the Foundation for Research and Technology – Hellas (FORTH) and the company Raymetrics A. E.

-The coordinator of CALLOS Project is on The Ephorate of Antiquities of the City of Athens, while the “Photonics For Heritage Science” group of FORTH is responsible for its scientific supervision.
+The coordinator of the CALLOS Project is on The Ephorate of Antiquities of the City of Athens.
+At the same time, the “Photonics For Heritage Science” group of FORTH is responsible for its scientific supervision.

 The Project duration is thirty-six (36) months.

-C.A.L.L.O.S. aims at establishing an open-to-the-public conservation laboratory located in the center of the city of Athens at the premises of the Ephorate of Antiquities of Athens (EAA).
+C.A.L.L.O.S. aims to establish an open-to-the-public conservation laboratory located in the heart of Athens city at the premises of the Ephorate of Antiquities of Athens (EAA).
 This initiative, which deploys along the Restoration-Cooperation-Communication axes, envisages the development of a pioneering conservation workshop for the emblematic objects and monuments of the archaeological sites of Athens, equipped with innovative diagnostic and conservation methods and a digital repository for the effective handling and presentation of the produced data.
-Towards this end EAA is collaborating with the Institute of Electronic Structure and Laser of the Foundation for Research and Technology – Hellas (IESL-FORTH) and the Greek company Raymetrics SA.
-The consortium will perform targeted research towards the development of modern, portable and non-invasive methods and instruments for analysis, mapping and cleaning, based on advanced optical and laser technologies, while it will broadly communicate its work to the researchers and the public through the digital repository and the knowledge database.
+Towards this end, EAA is collaborating with the Institute of Electronic Structure and Laser of the Foundation for Research and Technology – Hellas (IESL-FORTH) and the Greek company Raymetrics SA.
+The consortium will perform targeted research towards the development of modern, portable, and non-invasive methods and instruments for analysis, mapping, and cleaning, based on advanced optical and laser technologies, while it will broadly communicate its work to the researchers and the public through the digital repository and the knowledge database.

 The objectives of the project are: